zhixin9001/2021-SAA/note/tips.md

 ### Security groups
 - By default, security groups allow all outbound traffic.
 - Security group rules are always permissive; you can't create rules that deny access.
-- Security groups are stateful
+- Security Groups are stateful, so allowing inbound traffic to the necessary ports enables the connection.
+- Network ACLs are stateless, so you must allow both inbound and outbound traffic

 ### Auto Scaling group
 - policy